 Today I wanted to share our living room refresh which went a lot like taking out all the things and just leaving the big pieces.
 Since I refreshed, I mean undecorated, the living room I feel like I have created a more inviting fresh space that allows more room for us to think, feel, and live.
 It’s been great.
+We are looking to do a large scale makeover it the near future, although I will have a look at some house plan books beforehand!

 I have been on a mission lately to “quiet the house” I think just after the busy season of the Holidays and all the celebrating but also pure busy-ness it’s nice to reconnect to your home and re-evaluate things.
 January is always this time for me.
 I feel as if, when you consciously edit the things you bring into your home it brings a peace to your life.
 A quieter room allows space to think, and live… which is important when we LIVE in our homes right.
 I have 3 kids, we really, really, REALLY, live in our home.
 I find that taking out excess is liberating.